SWE-JSAM/PyBigPixel-creator/README.md

 ## Settings menu
 In the settings menu you can change some default settings.

-* How many pixels should be used (default 30 x 30)
 * The pixel it self:
     * 'circles': circular pixels
     * 'squares': squarer pixels with some space between them (default)
     * 'filled squares' without any space between pixels
     * 'cross': crosses that could be used for cross stitches
+* Background color: The background color could be selected from several different available backgrounds (default gray)
+* How many pixels should be used (default 30 x 30)
 ## Dependency's
 * Python 3.x, currently the program also work with Python 2.7 branch
 * pillow (have tested 2.5.0) [pillow home page](http://pillow.readthedocs.org/en/latest/)